Grant Terms & Conditions

 All individuals involved in a program grant and/or award shall conduct their activities in a way that avoids any actual or perceived conflict of interest.
 A conflict of interest is a relationship among individuals through which an individual involved in a program grant or award causes benefit, or could be perceived to cause benefit, for such individual or such individual’s family, personal acquaintances, business colleagues, business interests, or an organization in which such individual is a trustee, director, or officer.

-The Applicant/Recipient and BVC agree that a Conflict of Interest shall include, but limited to, the following:
+The Applicant/Recipient and BVC agree that a Conflict of Interest shall include, but not be limited to, the following:

-BVC - Current BVC Board of Directors, spouses, and immediate family members, shall be ineligible to apply for, be recipients of, any BVC program.
-BVC Board of Directors (Grant Committee members) shall exercise complete transparency in their familiar, personal, or business relationship with an applicant and must notify the committee chair in advance of the selection process of any actual or perceived conflict of interest.
+BVC - Current BVC Board of Directors, spouses, and immediate family members shall be ineligible to apply to be recipients of any BVC program.
+BVC Board of Directors (Grant Committee members) shall exercise complete transparency in their familiar, personal, or business relationship with an applicant.
+It must notify the committee chair before the selection process of any actual or perceived conflict of interest.

 GUIDELINES FOR USE OF THE BRAZOS VALLEY CARES MARKS AND BRANDING

-For the limited use granted herein, BVC may authorize the use of the BVC marks and branding to the Grant Recipient and/or the cooperating organization (herein Grant Recipient), subject to the following provisions.
+For the limited use granted herein, BVC may authorize using the BVC marks and branding to the Grant Recipient and/or the cooperating organization (herein Grant Recipient), subject to the following provisions.

-Grant Recipient recognizes that BVC is the owner of all BVC marks and branding, to include, but not limited to, “Brazos Valley Cares” and all BVC logos.
+The Grant Recipient recognizes that BVC is the owner of all BVC marks and branding, including, but not limited to, “Brazos Valley Cares” and all BVC logos.

-Grant Recipient recognizes that BVC retains control over where recognition materials are allowed to be displayed in the various venues of BVC authorized meetings, BVC events or publicly displayed otherwise in connection with the grant, partnership or alliance.
+Grant Recipient recognizes that BVC retains control over where recognition materials are allowed to be displayed in the various venues of BVC-authorized meetings and events or publicly displayed otherwise in connection with the grant, partnership, or alliance.

-Vendors - BVC shall authorize and provide vendors with BVC marks and branding to use in conjunction with a Grant Recipient’s event, display, signage, or production.
-Vendors shall give credit for all uses of the BVC marks and branding.
+Vendors—BVC shall authorize and provide vendors with BVC marks and branding to use in conjunction with a Grant Recipient’s event, display, signage, or production.
+Vendors shall credit all uses of the BVC marks and branding.